geekodour/o/content/docs/tools/homelab.md

 Sort of a [bastion host](https://goteleport.com/blog/ssh-bastion-host/).
 Idea is to have access to all my services from one place.
 Eg. I should be able to ssh from my phone to this machine and manage things even if I am away from my laptop.
 It should have the tools installed I need in a dev/sysadmin machine.

 -   **Location**: VPS
--   **Threat Model**: Go with the assumption that it can be compromised and reduce attack surface accordingly.
+-   **Threat Model**: Assume that it can be compromised and reduce attack surface accordingly.
 -   **Possible stuff here**: [centralized logging](https://www.reddit.com/r/selfhosted/comments/1031chv/simple_way_to_centralize_my_server_logs/), centralized observability center, orchestrator center, [Teleport](https://goteleport.com/) w 2FA
 -   **Concerns**: The usecase and motive of this component sort of contradicts.
 I am expecting this to be target but at the same time making this the most powerful and yet SOP in a way?
 Need to think.